Getting Started

 Command Line Arguments

 The deduce.py script supports command line arguments which are documented below.
 If an argument is not preceded by one of the keywords listed below, then it is treated as the name of a file or directory and will be processed by Deduce.
+An argument starting with - that does not match a known flag is reported as unknown option: <flag> and Deduce exits with a non-zero status.

 --dir directory-name